 Fifty-six sites sprawl east of the Parkway overlooking Bluffs Lodge.
 From the end loop, a short meadow walk and left on the Bluff Ridge Trail leads to a log cabin picnic shelter with fine views.

-Great valley views, restrooms (closed in 2013/portable toilets only), and thirty picnic tables flank the Cascades Parking Overlook, the start of a wonderful, 1.2-mile waterfall walk.
+Great valley views, restrooms, and thirty picnic tables flank the Cascades Parking Overlook, the start of a wonderful, 1.2-mile waterfall walk.

 This picnic spot's 100 sites and restrooms lie along the banks of the Linville River above Linville Falls.